foua-pps/pps-mw-validation/README.rst

 Run package scripts
 -------------------

-The package currently contains three scripts:
+The package currently contains four scripts:

   * resample: resampling of *ACTRIS Cloudnet* and *DARDAR* data,
   * collect: collect data around *ACTRIS Cloudnet* sites or within region of interests
   * compare: compare two datasets to each other
+  * prhl: collect and compare PR-HL and BALTRAD data

 that can be used to perform a dataset comparison/validation.
 The usage of these scripts are described later in this section,